guettli/why-i-like-django-and-sap/README.md

 SAP (Netweaver): A technology of the software company SAP SE, and the technical foundation for many SAP applications.

 In the following text I use the term "SAP" and mean "SAP Netweaver".
+That's how people it meet talk.
+The term "Netweaver" is hardly ever used.

 SAP gives me the felling: "do not be afraid of creating new tables", since there already several thousand tables, in SAP.